1999 U.S. Cup: March 13, 1999: second doubleheader

 The second doubleheader in the 1999 Nike U.S. Cup took place on a clear, 70 F day in San Diego, California.
 In the first game, the U.S. and Mexico met for the title.
+Owing to the United States' superior goal difference, a draw would have been sufficient for them to win the competition.
+In the previous six meetings between the sides, Mexico had won twice with the other four matches finishing as draws.
 The game turned against the U.S. in the 17th minute.
 José Manuel Abundis carried the ball down the left side of the field before sending a cross in towards Francisco Palencia.
 U.S. defender Robin Fraser closed on Palencia, but Fraser slipped and the cross ran off his body into the net for an own goal.
 In the melee in front of the goal, Palencia struck U.S. starting goalkeeper Tony Meola in the face, putting him out of the game.
-While Meola and U.S. coach Bruce Arena later argued that Palencia had deliberately struck Meola in the face, no foul was called and the goal counted.
-The goal held until the 51st minute when Frankie Hejduk scored his second goal of the tournament with a first time shot off a Fraser cross.
+The lead held until the 51st minute when Frankie Hejduk scored his second goal of the tournament with a first time shot off a Fraser cross.
 However, Mexico struck back six minutes later when Joel Sanchez shot from 12 yards out.
 Backup U.S. keeper Zach Thornton blocked the shot, but the rebound went to Abundis who scored from two yards out.
 The U.S. pressed for an equalizer, but Mexico's defense held and Mexico took the game and the 1999 Nike U.S. Cup title.
+U.S. coach Bruce Arena recorded his first loss in his position.